EricFG82/electron-tweeter-searcher/README.md

 /src/models                | Here are the source files to define the data Transfer Objects (DTO).
 /src/services              | Here are the source files to define the services.
 /dist                      | Here are the compiled files prepared for distribution.

+## Common errors
+In case you get an "HTTP 403 Unauthorized" error when searching for tweets from the application, make sure the ``` .env ``` file exists and its content is correct.
+If this is not the case, add the file with the data, delete the cache folder ".cache" and run the command again.
+For example: ``` npm start ```.